 The code is the top (or first set) of printed numbers and letters.
 The three-digit number before the letters refers to the Day-of-the-Year (like the Ordinal Date or Julian Day Calendar), followed by letters that represent the year.
-Products manufactured in 2014 will have the letters "AF."
-The letters "AC" were used for 2013, "AB" for 2012, "AA" for 2011, and "AX" for 2010.
+Products manufactured in 2015 will have the letters "AK."
+The letters "AF" were used for 2014, "AC" for 2013, "AB" for 2012, and "AA" for 2011.
 If your Kikkoman product has any other letters, then the product was made over five years ago.

 For unopened products in plastic bottles, the soy sauce should be used within two years of its production date code, and, the teriyaki marinade & sauce and other Asian sauces should be used within 18 months.

 The Japanese-style soup mixes will maintain their peak quality for one year after their production date.
 For the Chinese-style egg flower soup mixes, it is best to use them within 18 months of its manufacturing date.